AtfastrSlushyMaker/pl-standings-prediction-project/notebooks/algorithms/random_forest/README.md

 ---

+## Future Season Forecasting

+### 2025-26 Season Forecast

+The notebook includes a forecast for the 2025-26 season using **historical performance patterns**:

+- **Methodology:** Calculates average performance across all available seasons for each team
+- **Features:** Averages Wins, Goals, Shots, Clean Sheets, etc. from historical data
+- **Assumption:** Teams will perform at their historical average level
+- **Output:** Predicted standings with champion, Top 4, Europa spots, and relegation zone

+This demonstrates the model's ability to forecast future seasons using only past data, without requiring any new information.

+---

 ## Key Insights

 ### Strengths
-- **Excellent accuracy:** MAE of 0.20 positions after rank correction
+- **Excellent accuracy:** MAE of 0.20 positions
 - **Perfect champion prediction:** Correctly identified Liverpool as 2024-25 winner
 - **No overfitting:** Train and test performance closely aligned
 - **Interpretable:** Feature importance reveals what drives predictions
-- **Fast training:** ~10-30 minutes for comprehensive hyperparameter search
+- **Fast training:** ~5 minutes for comprehensive hyperparameter search
+- **Future forecasting:** Can predict next season using historical averages

 ### Model Behavior
-- Raw predictions range from 2.28 to 19.81 (not exactly 1-20)
-- This is normal for Random Forest - ensemble averaging causes regression to the mean
-- Rank correction solves this by converting continuous values to discrete positions
-- Shallow trees (max_depth=10) prevent overfitting
+- Predicts continuous position values, then sorts to assign ranks 1-20
+- Moderate tree depth (max_depth=20) balances complexity and generalization
-- Bootstrap sampling (70%) improves generalization
+- Bootstrap sampling improves model robustness
+- Regression approach better than classification for exact position prediction

 ### Error Patterns
 - Most errors are ±1 position (very close predictions)